PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. Flex matches the longest string that it can; it breaks ties among multiple regular expressions by selecting whichever one matches the longest string.
 When two regular expressions match the same length in a given point, Flex selects whichever regular expression occurs first in the lex specification file.

 ### Chapter 4, Parsing
+This chapter explores the process of parsing, where individual lexemes are organized into larger programming constructs like expressions, statements, functions, classes, and packages.
+Parsing involves defining syntax rules using grammars and constructing a parser using parser generator tools.
+Additionally, the chapter addresses the importance of generating clear and helpful syntax error messages to aid developers in debugging.
+Key topics include syntax analysis, context-free grammars, and the utilization of tools like iyacc and BYACC/J to automate parser generation.
+Practical application is demonstrated through the creation of a parser for Jzero and strategies for enhancing syntax error reporting are discussed.

 **Key Insights**:
 1. A terminal symbol is not defined by a production rule in terms of other symbols.
 This is the opposite of a non-terminal symbol, which can be replaced by or constructed from the sequence of symbols on the right-hand side of a production rule that defines that non-terminal symbol.